TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 - **FIX**: The GLA02 Stealth General's Sniper now benefits from AP Bullets as intended.
 - **FIX**: The GLA02 Stealth General's Sniper will no longer retaliate if the option is disabled.
 - **FIX**: The GLA02 Stealth General's Sniper now screams like a GLA unit when poisoned.
-- **FIX**: The GLA02 Stealth General's Jarmen Kell now has the intended vision range.
+- **FIX**: The GLA02 Stealth General's Jarmen Kell now has the intended sight range.
 - **FIX**: The GLA02 Stealth General's Jarmen Kell will no longer automatically engage enemies when stealthed.
 - **FIX**: The GLA02 Stealth General's Jarmen Kell will no longer retaliate if the option is disabled.